CLARIAH/virtuoso-quad-log/DEPLOY.md

 `info:special`, the graph iri of a particular graph in the `virtuoso_server_with_data_preloaded`.
 The normal entry for Resourcesync destinations would be [http://192.168.99.100:8085/.well-known/resourcesync](http://192.168.99.100:8085/.well-known/resourcesync).
-Again, verify your docker machine IP address if this does not work.
+Again, verify your docker machine IP address if this does not work and adjust the _resourcesync_generator_ environment variable HTTP_SERVER_URL accordingly.

 ## What it does